1000 Fort Duquesne Blvd, Pittsburgh, PA 15222

 The POD Network in Higher Education welcomes proposals for a variety of session types, including:

 - 35-minute research presentations

 For all session types, proposals should describe work that is systematically designed, implemented, and assessed.
 Proposals should make clear how participants might apply, extend, or adapt the ideas they learn.
 Specific information about the different session types follows.

 Pre-conference workshops emphasize learning-by-doing and provide participants the opportunity to explore topics in depth through a combination of hands-on activities, reflection, and discussion.
 Proposals should include a detailed outline describing the types of learning activities and interaction you plan.
 Proposals should indicate the maximum number of participants and any special room set-up you might need.
 You may also request a nominal materials fee where justified (e.g., for the cost of a book actually used in the session); please include this information in the body of your proposal if relevant.
 A flipchart and markers will be provided, as will an LCD projector; external speakers may be requested for playing audio from the presenter’s laptop.
 Wireless internet access will be available throughout the conference space.
 Computer laboratories are not available and laptops cannot be provided for presenters.

 Pre-conference workshops are advertised in the conference registration materials.
-We will notify presenters of registration numbers before the conference and request that on-site registrants be accommodated as well.
+We will notify presenters of registration numbers before the conference and request that on-site registrants be accommodated as well (if space permits).

 75-Minute Interactive Sessions: